 We are a group of mums, dads, aunties, friends and selfless volunteers united with a common goal – to improve and extend the lives of those living with Cystic Fibrosis.

-From our inaugural event to today, CCF has raised more than $2.5 million for CF research.
+From our inaugural event to today, CCF has raised more than $5M for CF research.
 Several of the research projects funded by CCF are being used in clinical care today.
 Research is the key to granting those with CF the opportunity to live a full life.
-In the 1960s the life expectancy for CF was five.
+In the 1960s the life expectancy for those living with CF was 5.
 Today, it is 37.
-Medical researchers have driven that growth and they need our support to find a cure.
+Medical researchers has driven that growth and they need our support to find the cure.

 You might have a special skill we need, or you might just be full of good ideas and energy.
 We are a friendly, no pressure group just doing what we can.
 So whether you wish to be on the Grand Ball Committee, help at a function or find donations, we’d love for you to join us.